KindaSwiss/gulp-sublime/docs/API.md

 Emitted when the socket disconnects.

 ### connect

 Emitted when the socket connects.

+### receive

+Emitted when the socket receives data.

 ### run

-Emitted when a command is sent to Sublime.
+Emitted when a command is being sent.